|Don Giovanni di Cosimo I de' Medici|

 Don Giovanni's palazzo on Murano was the grandest on the island; previously owned by the father of Grand Duchess of Tuscany Bianca Cappello.
 She spent time at the palazzo as a child and was the mother of Antonio Neri's sponsor, Don Antonio de' Medici.
 King Henry III of France stayed there on his tour of glass factories on the island.
 Later, the palace would be the residence of the bishop of Torcello and ultimately, in 1861, became what it is today: the famous Museum of Glass (Museo del Vetro).
 If, in the winter of 1603-4, Neri followed the route through Venice to Antwerp suggested by his friend Emmanuel Ximenes, then a visit to this palazzo would have certainly been in order, although not yet occupied by Don Giovanni.

 Early in his career, in the 1590s, Don Giovanni commanded troops against the Ottomans in Hungary and his young nephew Don Antonio was directly under his command.
 The two men would both set up alchemy laboratories in their respective Florentine residences; Don Antonio in the Casino di San Marco on the north side of town and Don Giovanni at his Casino del Parione (today the Palazzo Corsini al Parione) along the Arno River behind the Santa Trinita Church.
-Don Giovanni's was only steps away from the palazzo Bartolini, Antonio Neri's residence after his ordination, located in front of the church.
-Santa Trinita was a Benedictine church and the office of Vallombrosan Abbot-General Orazio Morandi.
-It is unknown if Neri had any association with the church, but Morandi also held a strong fascination with alchemy and wrote that times spent in Don Giovanni's laboratory were among his "most cherished memories."
+Don Giovanni's was only steps away from Antonio Neri's residence, the palazzo Bartolini, after his ordination.
+Santa Trinita was a Benedictine church and the office of yet another alchemy enthusiast: Vallombrosan Abbot-General Orazio Morandi.
+It is unknown if Neri had any association with this church, but Morandi wrote that times spent in Don Giovanni's laboratory were among his "most cherished memories."
 Much later, in 1630, Morandi gave testimony at court concerning a Simon Carlo Rondinelli, saying:

 I have known Signor Rondinelli for twenty years, from the time I was in Florence.
 I met him often there in the house of Alessandro de’ Neri.
 The said Rondinelli is very well versed in astrology.The timing places Morandi in the Neri family house when Antonio's younger brother, Alessandro (who had inherited the house), was twenty-one years old.
 It was shortly before Antonio's return from Antwerp.